Back to Tony's Trips Homepage

 May 2004 to March 2006

-During this time, as I was part of the clinical trial at Peter MacCallum Cancer Centre, I had my PSA checked each three months and made frequent trips to Melbourne for interviews and consultations with the oncologist who had treated me in May 2004.
+During the time from 2004, as I was part of the clinical trial at Peter MacCallum Cancer Centre, I had my PSA checked each three months and made frequent trips to Melbourne for interviews and consultations with the oncologist who had treated me in May 2004.

 As can be seen from my PSA chart, the level dropped to 2.5 in November 2004 and from that time started to climb somewhat erratically to about 4.4 by mid-March 2006.